THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 framing lumber

-Traditionally, most sheds are built from wood.
-A solid 2x4 frame made from pretreated lumber is covered with OSB to create walls.
-The roof can be shingled, and the floor is made from larger boards like 2x6 boards for the joists and pressure-treated plywood for the walking surface.
+As an example, a solid 2x4 frame made from pretreated lumber is covered with OSB to create walls.
+The roof can be shingled if you prefer, which is another common choice.
+The floor is typically made from larger boards (like 2x6 boards) for the joists and pressure-treated plywood for the walking surface.

 Related: Everything You Need to Know About Design Build